Modern Minimalist Garden Design in India: Aangan to Correa

 Key Design Principles

-Sculptural Plant Architecture
+Sculptural Plants as Architecture

 Water as Contemplative Element